 Success as a graduate student

 UMass Dartmouth supports your personal and academic success.
-Academic resources include the International Study and Travel Office and the Career Resource Center.
-Resources such as the Counseling and Student Development Center, Frederick Douglass Unity House, Religious Resource Center, Women’s Resource Center, and the recently renovated Fitness Center help you maintain a sense of well being, achieve personal growth, and celebrate diversity.
+Academic resources include the International Programs Office and the Career Center.
+Resources such as the Counseling Center; Frederick Douglass Unity House; Center for Religious and Spiritual Life; Center for Women, Gender, and Sexuality; and the Fitness Center help you maintain a sense of well-being, achieve personal growth, and celebrate diversity.

-There are numerous social and intellectual opportunities, from lectures to cultural celebrations, intramurals, intercollegiate athletics, and community service opportunities.
-You can take advantage of a wide array of visual, performing, and literary arts events.
+There are numerous social and intellectual opportunities, including lectures, cultural celebrations, intramurals, intercollegiate athletics, and community service opportunities.
+You can take advantage of an array of visual, performing, and literary arts events.

 Located in the scenic coastal community of Dartmouth, Massachusetts, the University is situated on 710 acres, with easy access to Boston, Fall River, New Bedford, Cape Cod, and Providence, Rhode Island.
 Nearby shopping, entertainment, restaurants, museums, and theaters make this a vibrant hub.
 Recreational sites are minutes away, including beaches and hiking.
 You can drive to New York City in four hours, and the mountains of New Hampshire and Vermont are three to four hours away.
 Public transportation is available from campus to nearby communities.

 The dramatic campus is the work of architect Paul Rudolph, former Dean of the Yale University School of Art and Architecture.
-A recent $45 million renovation to the library created a state-of-the-art, energy-efficient space that serves as both the intellectual and social heart of campus.
-A campus-wide, $175 million building and renovation program is underway to upgrade and improve academic facilities.
-In addition, UMass Dartmouth is planning the construction of a new $55 million academic building.
+The recently renovated Claire T. Carney Library is a state-of-the-art, energy-efficient space that serves as both the intellectual and social heart of campus.
+A campus-wide $175 million building and renovation program is underway to upgrade and improve academic facilities.

 Graduate student housing